Universal Account

 Multi-Collateral

 This section provides an overview of the newly implemented multi-collateral functionality on our platform.
 Previously, our system accepted only OX as collateral.
 Multi-collateral support allows users to leverage different types of coins as collateral, eliminating the need to convert your holdings into OX solely for collateral purposes.
-A list of supported assets and associated LTV's can be found here.
+A list of supported assets and associated LTV's can be found here closer to the bottom of the page.

 We actively monitor the liquidity and volatility of assets and will adjust LTVs and limits according to market conditions.
 While we strive to provide a two-day notice for any updates to collateral limits and LTVs, unexpected market movements may necessitate adjustments with little notice.
 Therefore, regularly check the website for any notices regarding risk limits and adjust your positions accordingly.